 That fierce loyalty is something Warshauer said he intends to preserve as the brotherhood continues its 137th year.
 When the house reaches its centennial in 2028, SAE intends to be living there.

-CORRECTION (3/9/18 9:32 a.m.): The article initially said that both Kappa Alpha (KA) Order and Chi Phi fraternities are currently suspended, and that Emory College relocated from Oxford, Ga. to Druid Hills in 1915.
-The article has been updated to reflect that only Chi Phi is currently suspended, and that the College moved to Druid Hills in 1919.
+CORRECTION (3/9/18 9:32 a.m.): The article has been updated to reflect that Kappa Alpha (KA) Order is not currently suspended, and that the College moved to Druid Hills in 1919.